Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Last Updated:

-This comp has a Very Low contested risk and is rarely contested.
-The most contested units are likely Ashe, Jarvan IV, Viego due to their popularity across multiple comps.
-You should be able to hit your key units without much competition.
+This comp has Very Low contested risk and is almost never contested and very easy to collect.
+The most contested units are Ashe, Jarvan IV, Viego due to their popularity and high cost.
+You should have no trouble hitting these units.

 Avg Placement